ntustison/ANTsXMouseBrainMapping/Manuscript/intro.md

 landmark-based registration functionality of Elastix [@Klein:2010aa].
 Finally, the widespread adoption of deep learning techniques has also influenced development in mouse brain imaging methodologies.
-For example, if tissue deformations are not a problematic artifact, DeepSlice can be used to determine affine mappings [@Carey:2023aa] with the computational efficiency associated with neural networks.
+For example, if tissue deformations are not considered problematic for a particular dataset, DeepSlice can be used to determine affine mappings [@Carey:2023aa] with the optimal computational efficiency associated with neural networks.